grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=37 (0x25) - Token Activity
-    VSCP_TYPE_INFORMATION_TOKEN_ACTIVITY
-This event is used for cards, RFID's, iButtons, GSM phones and other identification devices.
+    VSCP_TYPE_INFORMATION_TOKEN_ACTIVITYThis event is used for cards, RFID's, iButtons, GSM phones and other identification devices.
 The event is generated when the token device is attached/detached to/from the system.
 Level II has a counterpart to this event that can take more data.
 CLASS2.INFORMATION Type=1

 Depending on the Token device type a number of this event are sent on the segment with frame index increase for each event.
 The total expected number can be deduced from the type.